microsoft/pxt/docs/writing-docs/user-tutorials.md

 where MakeCode will load the ``filename.md`` file from the project.
 Don't forget to add this file in the ``files`` list in ``pxt.json``.

+### Testing

+When looking at the diff of a markdown file (``.md``) in the GitHub view, a ``Preview as Tutorial`` will be avaiable to load through that particular file as a tutorial.
+Commiting to GitHub is not needed to do the local testing.

 ### Localization

 Localized copies of the tutorial can be added to a subfolder ``_locales/[isocode]/[filename].md``